vikingdata/articles/databases/snowflake/setup/snowflake_interfaces.md

 We will practice a little bit with the gui.
 We will set up a DBT database.

 *   Snowflake
     *   After you signup, you should have received an email with the url to log into.
     *   Log into your snowflake environment.
 If you are new, I suggest the tutorials.
     *   Click on "Data"
     *   Click on "+ Database" in the upper right hand corner.
         Enter in "dbt_source" for the database.
     *   Click on "dbt_source"
     *   Click on "+ schema".
 Enter test_schema
     *   Create a user.
         Click on Admin, then User & Roles, then "+ user"
         Enter in dbt_user, give it a password
         Give a role by clicking on "Grant role" in the lower left-hand corner.
         Select "AccountAdmin" role
 *   Linux
      Enter python environment: env_dbt
+   * Execute:
      pip install dbt-snowflake

    *   Setup in config file for postgresql.
 Run dbt init and edit file.

-        $ Execute : cd ~/dbt
+       * Execute : cd ~/dbt
        *   Run dbt init and edit file.
            Execute: dbt init
            *   name : dbt_sf
            *   database : snowflake, should be "2".
 	   * It will ask you a bunch of other questions, other than accont_id, username, and password use the values below when you edit .dbt/profiles.yml

        * You may have to edit ~/.dbt/profiles.yml but you should not have to.
 ```bash
 dbt_sf:
   outputs: